 Professional Artist Certificate

 If you already have a graduate degree, you may also choose to pursue a Professional Artist Certificate.
 This post-master’s program is designed to advance your career potential as a young professional horn player.
-If you are interested in independent studies offered through this program, you are encouraged to propose a one or two-year course of study that is tailored to your interests and experience.
+If you are interested in independent studies offered through this program, you are encouraged to propose a one-year course of study that is tailored to your interests and experience.

 The brass program at UNCSA has been a springboard for many of its graduates’ professional careers and education.
 Horn graduates have gone on to land orchestral, teaching and administrative positions with organizations such as The Sofia Sinfonietta, Colby College, The Little Orchestra Society and a military band position at North Carolina’s Fort Bragg.
 Additionally, graduates have pursed advanced degrees at prestigious institutions like the Manhattan School of Music and Indiana University in Bloomington, completed fellowships at Lincoln Center and studied musicology in Vienna.